cubiq/how-to-build-a-custom-keyboard/04-anatomy-of-a-keyboard.md

 Another option is to have a set printed at [WASD Keyboards](http://www.wasdkeyboards.com/); they offer an interesting customization tool that lets you design the legends in any way you want.

-If you need even more unique keys the next step would probably be to 3D print or custom build them somehow.
+If you need even more unique keys the next step would probably be to 3D print or custom build them somehow, but that is a bit over the scope of this manual.

-So the first question you have to ask yourself is: _can I find all the keycaps for my layout?_ If the answer is "no", don't despair, you still have a few options.

-\newpage
+The moral of the story is: before going crazy with super complicated layouts, check if you can find all the keycaps you need!